jeffberlin/Google-Maps-Project/README.md

 * Then type "webpack-dev-server" in the terminal and press 'Enter'
 * You should see the terminal load and activate the server which the last line should read, "webpack: bundle is now VALID."
 * Then reload the browser with localhost:8080

+## Project Details:
+This project was designed and developed to meet the specifications of the Neighborhood Map Project for the Udacity front-end web development rubric: https://review.udacity.com/#!/rubrics/17/view
 ##
 ### Contributors:
 * Karol David